wsafight/fixi/README.md

 if they are available.
 If you don't want this to occur, you can set the `evt.detail.cfg.transition` property to false in one of the request-related events.

+When the swap and any associated View Transitions have completed, the `fx:swapped` event will be triggered on the element.

 #### Example

 Here is an example using all the attributes available in fixi: